FieldMarshallVague/radix-mock-up/proposed-changes.md

 # proposed changes

 Hard to know.
 I'd like to know who the target audience was and what the site was trying to do.
+Nice to have: Clear idea of people's use-cases, the context of their visits.

 - With this in mind, I'd make sure that the information architecture provide some value in that area.
 - Styles could match the audience's taste, etc.
+- Provide wow factor, stickiness or unobtrusive effectiveness as required.

 ## it's a nice, clean site, but it's fairly generic